Tr3yWay996/web/docs/pages/documentation/flags.md

 `developerKeepApplicationCache`\
 Prevents Blueprint from flushing the application's cache when building extensions through developer commands.

+`developerEscalateInstallScript` <tag type="new" content="beta-2024-08"/></tag>\
+Allows you to run install scripts with root permissions instead of running them through the webserver user.

 `developerEscalateExportScript`\
 Allows you to run export scripts with root permissions instead of running them through the webserver user.